codingmonkeys/SubEthaEdit-Modes/Documentation/ModeTutorial/SwiftModeStep4/README.md

 The Symbol Popup is governed by the `RegexSymbols.xml` file, described in great detail here: [Symbol Definitions](https://github.com/codingmonkeys/SubEthaEdit/blob/master/Documentation/ExampleMode/Documentation/RegexSymbols_xml.md).

 Our little helper script did already add a simple `RegexSymbols.xml` that does recognize versioning conflicts, and has 2 stubs for functions and pragma marks.
-Let's adjust the functions section so it recognizes basic swift functions.
+Let's adjust the functions section so it recognizes basic Swift functions.

 We already have our little identifier recognizer due to the keyword in the function regex: `([^-*+#:.,\(&lt;&gt;\{\[\]}\)\s]+)` so let's reuse it.